-Experiencing a bereavement during this time has added complications to the grieving process.
-It may be that you have experienced not being able to see your loved one before their death.
+Experiencing a bereavement during the Pandemic added complications to the grieving process.
+It may be that you had experienced not being able to see your loved one before their death.
 It may also be that you were unable to say goodbye.
 Feelings of anger and regret may be very prominent for you in your grief experience, and questions of how you cope with these feelings may be on your mind.

 Bereavement as a result of Covid-19 Coronavirus